shybovycha/libc.js/README.md

 ## Build

-Library is written in ES6 and is supported right away in majority of modern browsers.
-Thus, you'll need to build the library to create a minified version of it.
-Yet it is still possible to build minified version to run in older browsers.

 Prior to building a library, you'll need to install development tools: `npm install`.

-To build a minified version (but still written in ES6), use `npm run-script build`.
+To build libc use `npm run-script build`.

-If you want a minified version, compatible with browsers, not supporting ES6, use `npm run-script build-es5`.

 ## Use